 The second threat to identification is that there is an unobserved factor which coincides with the outsourcing that is responsible for the effect on remainers.
 For example, if a firm that outsources is affected by local demand shocks which increase sales, workers' earnings may increase.
-If the firm invested in a laborsaving technology (such as a new machine) that coincided with outsourcing, it could increase some remainers' wages.
+If the firm invested in a laborsaving technology (such as a new machine) that coincided with outsourcing, it could increase some remainers wages.
 This would a story of skill-biased technical change (Card and DiNardo, 2002; Hershbein and Kahn, 2018).
 If the firm is drastically reducing in size, remainers' wages could decline.
 Firms could also be changing their collective bargaining agreements.
 To investigate this, I examine changes in firm-level statistics around the time of outsourcing.
 Appendix D shows these results.
 There is no effect on sales.
 There is no evidence of collective bargaining agreements being different to the one in the year before outsourcing.
 There is an immediate decline in hiring and employment, but firm size and hiring remain stable after the event.
 The fact that there is no subsequent decline in size or hiring suggests these are one-time events.
 These results are consistent with outsourcing-outsourcing reduces employment and shifts some workers to other areas.
 A labor-saving technology could potentially lower hiring and employment, but would have different earnings effects on remainers.
 Under skill-biased technical change, more educated workers' earnings would increase more.
 This is inconsistent with the results in Section 6.3.
 Firm FO-HHI increases after outsourcing, consistent with outsourcing.
 There is no effect on sorting-new hires have similar wages and worker fixed-effects (Abowd, Kramarz, and Margolis, 1999) before and after the event.
 Lastly, the set of largest outsourced occupations by number of remainers is very consistent with previous studies of outsourcing.
-All of these results suggest the mechanism for earnings increases is outsourcing, rather than a different contemporaneous $\rm effect.^{48}$
+All of these results suggest the mechanism for earnings increases is outsourcing, rather than a different contemporaneous effect.49

-&lt;sup>48Conceptually, outsourcing is similar to a new labor-saving machine.
-If we conceptualize the firm paying a fixed cost to outsource, that is functionally identical to a firm paying a fixed cost for a new machine which totally replaces the labor performing the task.
+49Conceptually, outsourcing is similar to a new labor-saving machine.
+If we conceptualize the firm paying a fixed cost

-The last threat to identification is that the outsourcing firms may be unobservably different than the firms in the matched control group.
+The last threat to identification is that the outsourcing firms may be unobservably different than the firms in the matched control group in a way that violates the assumptions.
 Assumption 1 relies on outsourcing decisions occurring because of exogenous changes in outsourcing costs.
 The fact that outsourcing increases after the Hartz reforms do suggest that cost reduction plays a role.
 However, outsourcing remains at a high level several years after those reforms, and occurred prior to them.
 What causes this variation in timing and which firms outsource?
-Evidence suggests it is driven by availability and cost of contract workers, as well as technical feasibility.
+Evidence suggests it is driven by availability and cost of contract workers, as well as technical feasibility.50